SystemsApproach/tcpcc/algorithm.rst

 BIC eventually evolved into a new variant called CUBIC, which today is the default congestion control algorithm distributed with Linux.
-CUBIC improved upon BIC in a number of ways, one of which was to use a smooth curve described by a cubic function rather than the piece-wise linear function of BIC.
+CUBIC improved upon BIC in a number of ways, one of which was to use a smooth curve described by a cubic function rather than the piecewise linear function of BIC.
 More on this below.

 Another important aspect of CUBIC’s approach is to adjust its congestion